 - base salary;

 - performance-based incentive compensation;

 - personal benefits and perquisites;

 - pension plan;

-- post-employment benefits;
+- post-employment benefits; and

-- retirement allowances; and
+- retirement allowances.

-- termination payments.

 As the Corporation has a single shareholder that is the registered and beneficial owner of all of its issued and outstanding shares, the Corporation is not able to offer an equity incentive plan or other stock-based compensation to its NEOs.